moveparaguay

 • Eligibility: TR or PR file open at DNM, OR Paraguayan citizen returning after ≥1 year continuous absence.

-• What counts as menaje: used personal goods — furniture, appliances, kitchen, books, clothing, electronics, hand tools.
+• What counts as menaje: used personal goods such as furniture, appliances, kitchen, books, clothing, electronics, hand tools.
 Aduana asks for a USED-goods declaration with serial numbers for items >US$ 200.

 • Window: file the menaje declaration within 6 months of receiving your residency, with goods cleared at customs within that same window.